zmek/patientflow/README.md

 ## This package will NOT help you if:

-- You work with time series data: patientflow works with snapshots of a hospital visit summarising what is in the patient record up to that point in time
+- You work with time series data: `patientflow` works with snapshots of a hospital visit summarising what is in the patient record up to that point in time.
+It would need modification to accept time series data formats.
-- You want to predict clinical outcomes: the approach is designed for the management of hospital sites, not the management of patient care
+- You want to predict clinical outcomes: the approach is designed for the management of hospital sites, not the management of patient care.

 ## Mathematical assumptions underlying the conversion from individual to cohort predictions:

-- Independence of patient outcomes: The package assumes that individual patient outcomes are conditionally independent given the features used in prediction.
+- Independence of patient requirements: The package assumes that individual patient requirements (eg for admission) are conditionally independent.
-- Symbolic probability generation: The conversion uses symbolic mathematics (via SymPy) to construct a probability generating function that represents the exact distribution of possible cohort outcomes.
-- Bernoulli outcome model: Each patient outcome is modeled as a Bernoulli trial with its own probability, and the package computes the exact probability distribution for the sum of these independent trials.
+- Bernoulli outcome model: Each patient outcome is modeled as a Bernoulli trial with its own probability, and the package computes a probability distribution for the sum of these independent trials.
-- Optional weighted aggregation: When converting individual probabilities to cohort-level predictions, the package allows for weighted importance of individual predictions, modifying the contribution of each patient to the overall distribution in specific contexts (eg admissions to different specialties).
+- Different levels of aggregation: The package can calculate probability distributions for compound scenarios (such as the probability of a patient being admitted, assigned to a specific specialty if admitted, and being admitted within the prediction window) and for patient subgroups (like distributions by age or gender).
+In all cases, the independence assumption between patients is maintained.

 ## Getting started